 Buyer’s Guide: You should definitely get Reaper of Souls on top of the base game, even though the latter has been dramatically improved.
 You can grab both direct from Blizzard.

-I still regret not adding this to the list the first time around.
-But now I can rectify my mistake.
-Legend of Grimrock might have been released only a few years ago, but it really comes from a time when playing an RPG meant that you needed a steady stream of graph paper and the patience to draw lots of maps.
+Legend of Grimrock 2 might have been released only a couple of months ago, but it really comes from a time when playing an RPG meant that you needed a steady stream of graph paper and the patience to draw lots of maps.

 The party of heroes all occupy one tile, and are essentially just their powers and fighting ability - it’s not about them.
-The journey through a dark and dank dungeon, the tense real-time fights against hideous subterranean monstrosities, the horrible fear you feel when you’re utterly lost miles underground, the puzzles that sometimes require actual note taking - that’s what it’s about.
+The journey through a dark and dank dungeons, the tense real-time fights against hideous, often hulking, monstrosities, the horrible fear you feel when you’re utterly lost in a maze, the puzzles that sometimes require actual note taking - that’s what it’s about.